 D1.
-FEATURES - BSCR ON NEW BASIS
+FEATURES - BSCR

-- D1.1 The Summary exhibit has seven key features:

-- a) Required Capital and Surplus,

-- b) Available Statutory Capital and Surplus,
+D1.1 The Summary Exhibit has seven key features: Required Capital and Surplus, Available Statutory Capital and Surplus, MSM, ECR and TCL, Ratios, Solvency Capital Distribution chart, and Regulatory Action Level graph.

-- c) MSM,

-- d) ECR and TCL,

-- e) Ratios,

-- f) Solvency Capital Distribution chart and

-- g) Regulatory Action Level graph.

 Each feature is described below.
 At the bottom of the page the BSCR formula for combining the various risk capital charges is displayed.
-The data input into the Summary exhibit are:

-- a) The BMA-approved Capital Contribution of the insurance group; - b) Initial best estimate liabilities held for future discretionary benefits (FDB) (if any); - c) The effective (federal) tax rate of the insurance group; and - d) The amount of loss carryback.
+The data input into the Summary Exhibit are i) the BMA approved Capital Contribution of the insurance group; ii) initial best estimate liabilities held for future discretionary benefits (FDB) (if any); iii) the effective (federal) tax rate of the insurance group; and iv) the amount of loss carryback.